 Brown at 300°F for 8 to 10 minutes on each cut edge.

 1 tablespoon butter

 2 tablespoons cocoa powder

 1/2 cup sweetened condensed milk

 Melt ingredients 5 to 7 minutes on low heat.

-These are traditional, healthy recipes calling for all-natural ingredients.
+These traditional, healthy recipes call for all-natural ingredients.
 You'll be able to make your own biscotti the old fashioned way, using no preservatives and having real food flavors.
-Just imagine how good they'll taste.
+Just imagine how good they will taste.

 Questo biscotti antiquato è delizioso.

 Join Old Fashioned Desserts today and instantly download your FREE Recipe Ebook.
 Also receive regular news of new recipes, updated recipe pages, and more, all straight to your inbox!
 It's my gift to you!

 "Love your Old Fashioned Desserts Club!
 I look forward to each issue." —Sharon, USA